 Choose the Shading Level That Fits Your Flying Style

 Both shading levels block 99.9% of harmful UVA/UVB rays and provide excellent in-flight visibility.
-The difference comes down to how much light, heat, and glare each tint level reduces.
+The main difference is how much light, heat, and glare each shading level reduces.

 High Visibility